 - Training: We work with our clients/collaborators on two primary areas of training relative to spaceflight pharmacogenomics:

 - General training in the subject matter, which includes theory, current applications, and limitations

 - Training associated with our Spaceflight First Responder and Spaceflight Advanced Life Support programs.
 These incorporate concepts of pharmacogenomics, as pre-mission logistical considerations aimed at optimizing the space flight experience and limiting adverse events.

-For more information, look for our forthcoming book chapter
+For more information, look for our chapter in the Handbook of Space Pharmaceuticals

 Pharmacogenomics in Spaceflight